-The programme focuses on the following topics: Production Engineering - Planning & Control, Strategic & Financial Management, Supply Chain Management, Quality Management, Rapid Product Development, Production Planning and Management, Production Digitalisation, Internet of Things for Industry and Innovation.
+The programme focuses on the following topics: Digital Manufacturing, Production Engineering, Planning & Control, Strategic & Financial Management, Supply Chain Management, Quality Management, Rapid Product Development, Production Planning and Management, Production Digitalisation, Internet of Things for Industry and Innovation.

-- Master’s theses are commonly based on real-life problems of the industry/company and therefore possess a practical value on top of an academic one.
-Many graduates proceed to work for the companies after graduation.
+Master’s theses are commonly based on real-life problems of the industry/company and therefore possess a practical value on top of an academic one.
+Many graduates proceed to work for companies after graduation.

 Programme specific requirements

 Bachelor’s degree or equivalent in a related speciality.

 In order to qualify for the studies at Tallinn University of Technology, an applicant has to have at least 60% of the highest possible CGPA.